toby/keyrun/README.md

 ## What is it?

-Key.run is an open source, distributed, content publication app built on Bitcoin and BitTorrent.
+Key.run is an open source, distributed content publication app built on Bitcoin and BitTorrent.
 Content pointers known as magnet links are stored on the Bitcoin blockchain and content is resolved on the BitTorrent network.

-Since key.run uses the blockchain as it's db and BitTorrent for content storage, it operates without a centralized server and is designed to be highly resistant to censorship or manipulation.
+Since key.run uses the blockchain as its db and BitTorrent for content storage, it operates without a centralized server and is designed to be highly resistant to censorship or manipulation.